pbmanis/ephys/README.md

 `source .venv/bin/activate`  # activate the virtual environment `uv build` # build the package if you want it in that format `python ephys/ephys_analysis/tests/hh_sim.py` # build the test data .pkl files
-# The tests test the mini analysis detection and spike shape analysis routines.
+# The tests primarily check the mini analysis detection and spike shape analysis routines.
 Then run the tests:
 `python test.py`